Rajesh-telagi/delta-demo/README.md

 # delta-demo
-This is a demo for Git and GIthub
+This is a demo for Git and GIthub.